puconghan/Preparation-of-Augmented-Reality-with-OpenCV-and-Aruco/README.md

 4. Build OpenCV
 	In terminal, navigate to the folder where OpenCV was extracted to.
 Type in the following:

-	# make a separate directory for building
+	//make a separate directory for building
 	mkdir build
 	cd build
 	cmake -G "Unix Makefiles" ..

-	#Now, we can make OpenCV.
-Type the following in:
+	//Now, we can make OpenCV.
+Type the following in: make -j8
-	make -j8
 	sudo make install

-	#This should now build OpenCV into your /usr/local/ directory and build directory.
+	//This should now build OpenCV into your /usr/local/ directory and build directory.
 Tutorials for compiling Aruco using Mac Terminal (Unix)

 1. Download Aruco